What is the Church?

 Some therefore cried one thing, and some another:

-for the assembly (ekklesia) was confused:
+for the assembly (ekklesia)

 and the more part knew not wherefore they were come together.